phoenix-rtos/phoenix-rtos-doc/building/README.md

   *Note that you have to place the `gnubin` path that provides `make` before the `/usr/bin` in the `PATH` environment variable to use the `gnu` version (as it is done above).

   Phoenix-RTOS requires the `endian.h` header, which may exist, but not be visible.
-If during the buildig you discover the following error:
+If during the building you discover the following error:
   `fatal error: 'endian.h' file not found` please create the symlink to this header by the given command: